cahidekaya/Dsa210-Project/README.md

 - Scikit-learn

 ## Files
-- `dsa210-3.ipynb`: Main analysis notebook
+- dsa210-3.ipynb : Initial EDA and hypothesis testing notebook
-- `dsa210-4.ipynb`: Main analysis notebook including EDA, hypothesis testing, and machine learning methods
+- dsa210-4.ipynb : Updated notebook including machine learning methods
 ## Dataset
 The dataset is too large to be uploaded to GitHub.
 The dataset used in this project can be accessed directly from Kaggle: